Vietnam entry requirements for Laos passport holders

 Hotel booking or host invitation

-Carry a printed hotel reservation or a letter of invitation from your host.
-Officers rarely ask for it, but having it avoids delays if they do.Recommended
+Carry a hotel confirmation or a letter of invitation from your host.
+Officers rarely ask for it, but having it avoids delays.Recommended

 Proof of funds